-“Rent-to-owns can be helpful to those who do not currently have the money for a down-payment, allowing them time to save,” Silver said.
+“Rent-to-owns can be helpful to those who do not currently have the money for a down-payment, allowing them time to save,” Silver says.
 “But it’s also important to remember that if you are not able to purchase at the end of the contract, you may lose any money that went toward rent premiums.”

-Find a brokerage with a rent-to-own program
+2. Find a brokerage with a rent-to-own program

 You also might consider going with an agent or brokerage with dedicated rent-to-own programs to find homes to lease with the right to purchase.
-For example, top Tampa real estate agent Christina Griffin uses the Home Partners program to help her buyers get into homes in their desired neighborhoods.
+For example, top Tampa real estate agent Christina Griffin uses the Home Partners of America program to help her buyers get into homes in their desired neighborhoods.

 Not a brokerage, these types of companies are closer to real estate investment firms.
 They work with you and licensed agents to find a single-family home you may not typically be able to rent.
-Then, they set a purchase for the home and lease it to you; you have the right to buy the home after your lease is up at the preset price.
+Then, they buy it, set a purchase price for the home, and lease it to you; you have the right to buy the home after your lease is up at the preset price.
 These programs allow you to move in and get a feel for the home and the neighborhood before fully committing to a purchase.

 Griffin’s 19 years of experience, particularly with single-family homes, have given her a lot of insight into the problems that can crop up with rent-to-own homes.

-“If at any time the person that owns the home goes into foreclosure or they decide to sell the home, it’s very hard to be able to have the ability to get that money back that you’ve invested,” she said.
+“If at any time the person that owns the home goes into foreclosure or they decide to sell the home, it’s very hard to be able to have the ability to get that money back that you’ve invested,” she says.
 “More people than I can count, the home went into foreclosure.”
-The renters had no clue there was even any trouble, and then the home is taken from under them.
+The renters had no clue there was even any trouble, and then the home was taken from under them.

 Using a rent-to-own program such as Home Partners helps reduce some of that risk.
 Instead of rent-to-own, the arrangement is what’s known as “rent with the right to purchase.”
 You pay rent, but you pay nothing additional toward the purchase price.
 Your rent and the purchase price are both locked in, and you get the right to buy the house whenever you’re ready, according to the terms of the agreement.

-Contact a seller
+3. Contact a seller

-For a seller who’s been having a hard time selling a property, a rent-to-own arrangement helps them with monthly income in the form of rent from you.
+For a seller who’s been having a hard time selling a property, a rent-to-own arrangement helps them with a monthly income in the form of rent from you.
 And if you’re not in a position to secure a traditional mortgage, you can be living in a home while you rebuild your credit, look for a job, or wait for legal matters to be settled — whatever your situation may be.